LAB-BASED TRAINING:

 BUILDING LIFE SAFETY SYSTEMS TECHNOLOGIST (LSST) “F” (Fire Alarm Testing)

-*If you already own copies of the Standards (listed below), please select the “LSST-F Course Only” option and bring your copies to class!
+*If you already own copies of the Standards (listed below), please bring your copies to class!
 Seating is limited to twenty (20) participants Pre-requisite: Successful completion of BCIT Electronics Course (or equivalent), CFAA Course 1.

 This is a fully interactive classroom-based course which is the educational component for achieving Certification as a Building Life Safety Systems Technician (LSST) in Fire Alarm Inspection & Testing Discipline (“F”).
 The course covers requirements for fire alarm system installation (conventional and addressable systems), Periodic testing of Fire Alarm Systems (conventional and addressable systems), audibility and intelligibility testing basics, as well as testing of large area networks, interconnection of sprinkler systems, extinguishment systems, Emergency Voice Communication (EVC) systems, Command and Control Facility (CACF), smoke and elevator control.